 One potato, two potato, three potato, S’mores!!!

-Therefore, I needed a pie for this battle.
 With the holidays fast approaching all I can really think about lately is my beloved sweet potato casserole.
 It’s honestly my favorite part of Thanksgiving and Christmas dinners.
-We always top with it marshmallows and it sort of got my brain thinking….why not make a sweet potato pie with marshmallows, and thus the Sweet Potato S’mores Pie was born.
+We always top with the sweet potato casserole with marshmallows and it sort of got my brain thinking….why not make a sweet potato pie with toasted marshmallows, and thus the Sweet Potato S’mores Pie was born.

-It’s not really that far of a stretch once you start thinking marshmallows, to then think of s’mores.
-So let’s get down to the nitty gritty of the pie.
+It’s not really that far of a stretch once you start thinking marshmallows, to then think of chocolate which makes up a s’more.
+So let’s get down to the nitty gritty of the pie, shall we?

 This pie begins with a baked cinnamon graham cracker crust, a layer of chocolate, creamy and rich sweet potato filling, then topped with toasted marshmallows and finished off with chocolate shavings.